mausimus/rvx/README.md

 * __rvx__ folder contains an OpenGL/C rendering library which can be used in custom engines to render RVX scenes, providing more features than 3D exports

 * __samples__ folder contains a sample scene from [Enclosure 3-D](https://store.steampowered.com/app/2128440/Enclosure_3D/ "Enclosure 3-D"),
-including a [Godot Engine](https://godotengine.org/ "Godot Engine") project which showcases it.
+including a [Godot Engine](https://godotengine.org/ "Godot Engine") project which runs it.

 RVX is a graphics library, it's not a game logic engine - you can incorporate the style into any type of game or engine.